cxzhangqi/kadlu/Nx2DSSFPE/readme_nx2dssfpe.md

 *Sound speed profile (SSP)*

-The data needed to compute the sound speed are stored in the file `WaterColumnProfiles_Mariana_Fake.mat` in the form of seven 1 x 54834 matrices (vectors):
+The sound speed profile data (along with other environmental variables) are stored in the file `WaterColumnProfiles_Mariana_Fake.mat` in the form of seven 1 x 54834 matrices (vectors):

   1. **pressuret**: ?